joshuagrisham/samsung-galaxybook-extras/README.md

-# Samsung Galaxybook Extras
+# Samsung Galaxybook Extras ⚠️(WIP)⚠️

 Samsung Galaxybook Linux platform driver and accompanying utilities.

+Current status: ⚠️ **WIP and dare I say definitely not yet even alpha!** ⚠️ (use at your own risk!)

 The intent is to somewhat replicate in Linux what Samsung has done in Windows with what I think the following components are doing:

 - **Samsung System Event Controller**: an ACPI driver that interacts with their `SCAI` ACPI device in order to control a lot of these settings.
-- **Samsung System Platform Engine**: a service which runs in the background to handle a few things including (I think) things like automatically turning off the keyboard backlight after a configured idle timer, etc.
+- **Samsung System Support Engine**: a service which in turn starts the background program `SamsungSystemSupportEngine.exe` which seems to handle quite a lot of things on the userspace/application side, including:
+  - setting some last-known values at start time (Performance mode, possibly others?),
+  - automatically turning off and on the keyboard backlight based on a configured idle time,
+  - displaying OSD notifications upon hotkey presses,
+  - etc
 - **Samsung Settings**: GUI application to configure all of the different available features.

 ## Platform Driver

-This is a new and (currently) completely out-of-tree kernel platform driver intended to mimic what the **Samsung System Event Controller** seems to be doing in Windows (namely, communicate with the `SCAI` ACPI device in order to control these extra features).
+This is a new and (currently) completely out-of-tree kernel platform driver intended to mimic what the **Samsung System Event Controller** Windows system device driver seems to be doing (namely, communicate with the `SCAI` ACPI device in order to control these extra features).
 Once more features have been added and it has been tested then my intention was to try and submit the driver to be added to the kernel.

 `cd` over to the [driver/](./driver/) folder and follow the README there for compiling and installing the module.

 The following features are currently implemented:

 - Keyboard backlight
+- Battery saver (stop charging at 85%)
+- Start device automatically when opening lid
 - USB ports provide charging when device is turned off
 - Performance mode (High performance, Optimized, Quiet, Silent) *note: setting is supported and seems to be working, but I have not found a way to read the current value from the device; see below*

-I have found the following features in my other traces and suspect it might be possible to implement endpoints to control these as well (requires additional debugging and development):
+The following features might be possible to implement but require  additional debugging and development:

 - "Dolby Atmos" mode for the speakers
-- Battery saver (stop charging at 85%)
-- Start device automatically when opening lid
+- Fan speed monitoring (`_FST` method is present on the device in ACPI but not sure why it is coming through yet?)
+- Capture input of the Performance mode hotkey (Fn+F11) (it does not come via the main keyboard device nor does it seem to notify the `SCAI` ACPI device)

 ### Keyboard backlight